halirutan/IntelliJ-Key-Promoter-X/README.md

 ## ![dev image][dev-image] Development  [![Build Status](https://travis-ci.org/halirutan/IntelliJ-Key-Promoter.svg?branch=KeyPromoterX)](https://travis-ci.org/halirutan/IntelliJ-Key-Promoter)

 The plugin is written in Java using IntelliJ's plugin framework.
 The code-base is extremely small and contains only a handful of well documented classes.
-The code is hosted on GitHub and has an [Travis-CI](https://travis-ci.org/) integration for automatic building.
+The code is hosted on GitHub and has a [Travis-CI](https://travis-ci.org/) integration for automatic building.
 Compilation is done with Gradle using the IntelliJ Gradle plugin and should work out of the box with a recent (v3.5) version.

 ## ![bug image][issues-image] Reporting issues

 If you experience bugs or weird behavior please create an issue [on the bug tracker](https://github.com/halirutan/IntelliJ-Key-Promoter/issues).

-## Known issues
+### Known issues

 - On OSX it is currently not possible to catch menu mouse clicks

-## ![contact image][contact-image] Credits, Contact and Licensing
+## ![contact image][contact-image] Credits

 The initial version was [implemented by
 Dmitry Kashin](https://code.google.com/p/key-promoter/)